dminear/ayso55.org/index.md

+### Fall 2015 Registration Dates

+The registration dates for Fall 2015 will be:

+* Tuesday, March 31 6pm - 9pm
+* Sunday, April 12 12pm - 3:30pm
+* Wednesday, May 6 6pm - 9pm

+Check out the [Registration](/registration.html) page for all the details!

+### Extra Program Information

+See the [Extra](/extra/) page for detailed information.

 ### Western State Championships

 Region 55 would like to congratulate its 3 teams that are going to the Western State Championships, this Saturday, March 21 and March 22 at Lake Forest, CA.  Feel free to come out and support our Region.